Euclid Quick Data Release (Q1). Active galactic nuclei identification using diffusion-based inpainting of Euclid VIS images: Data

 and $\mathrm{Input}_\mathrm{1s}$ and $\mathrm{Input}_\mathrm{2s}$ are the mean values of the surrounding rings of 1 (total 8 pixels) and 2 pixels (total 16 pixels), respectively. $\mathrm{Input}_\mathrm{max}$ is the pixel value of the brightest pixel within the centre 9$\times$9 pixels.

-Pixels surrounding the brightest pixel, which share similar values to the maximum will produce a ROC value closer to zero, implying that the source does not feature a prominent active component.
-Sources featuring a single very bright pixel, surrounded by fainter pixels will have a ROC value closer to its maximum of 2.
-The produced distributions of sources, analysed according to both \IE\ magnitude and various selection criteria (\cref{sec:comparing_selections}), are shown in \cref{fig:ratios_12}.
-It is evident that sources with a high flux point-spread function (PSF) light profile show the highest ROC values, as expected.
-This effect is seen in the star sample and the QSO dominated selections (R90 WISE, Quaia, DESI-QSO, and Euclid-QSO).
+Pixels surrounding the brightest pixel, which share values similar to the maximum, will produce a ROC value closer to zero, implying that the source does not feature a prominent active component.
+Sources featuring a single very bright pixel surrounded by fainter pixels will have a ROC value closer to its maximum of 2.
+The produced distributions of sources, analysed according to both \IE magnitude and various selection criteria (\cref{sec:comparing_selections}), are shown in \cref{fig:ratios_12}.
+As was expected, sources with a high-flux point spread function (PSF) light profile show the highest ROC values.
+This effect is seen in the star sample and the QSO-dominated selections (R90 WISE, Quaia, DESI-QSO, and Euclid-QSO).
 On the other hand, spectroscopically confirmed normal galaxies show very broad ROC distributions.